-Do you volunteer at the local food shelter, play soccer or practice an instrument?
-Or do you take care of relatives and hold a part time job?
+Have you volunteered at a local food shelter, played soccer or practice an instrument?
+Do you take care of relatives and hold a part time job?

 All of these count as extracurricular activities that can distinguish you during the college admission process and demonstrate who you are outside of the classroom.

-“There are so many activities and we want students to be doing the things they’re passionate about, not just join things because they think it checks a box,” Sue Corner, Willamette’s director of recruitment.
+“There are so many activities and we want students to be doing the things they’re passionate about, not just join things because they think it checks a box,” Sue Corner, Willamette’s dean of admissions.

 In general, students who demonstrate three or four balanced interests — say a sport, service and music — over a sustained period of time are the most well-received at liberal arts colleges, she said.